helenejonson/Every-day-calendar/README.md

 # Every-day-calendar
-An App to keep track of a daily task
+Inspired by Simone Giertz’s every day calendar, this is an app where you can keep track of a task you want to do daily, weekly...